Depreciation, amortisation, and depletion

 Positive adjustments arising from certain allocations to bad debt or welfare system provisions that are non-deductible under the Spanish CIT Act should be reversed in the corresponding year in accordance with this Act, up to a maximum, which depends on the company’s net turnover in the 12 months prior to the start of the tax period:

-- If net turnover is less than EUR 20 million, positive adjustments to these provisions may be reversed up to 70% of the tax base prior to the capitalisation reserve adjustment and to the offset of tax loss carryforwards (60% for years commencing in 2016).
+- If net turnover is less than EUR 20 million, positive adjustments to these provisions may be reversed up to 70% of the tax base prior to the capitalisation reserve adjustment and to the offset of tax-loss carryforwards.

 Equity investments in companies